Nexis-Network/homepage/content/docs/guides/prisma.md

 </CodeBlock>

-This error most likely means that the Prisma query engine timed out before the Exzo Network compute was activated.
+This error most likely means that the Prisma query engine timed out before the Nexis Network compute was activated.

-A Exzo Network compute has two main states: _Active_ and _Idle_.
+A Nexis Network compute has two main states: _Active_ and _Idle_.
 Active means that the compute is currently running.
-If there is no query activity for 5 minutes, Exzo Network places a compute into an idle state by default.
+If there is no query activity for 5 minutes, Nexis Network places a compute into an idle state by default.

-When you connect to an idle compute from Prisma, Exzo Network automatically activates it.
+When you connect to an idle compute from Prisma, Nexis Network automatically activates it.
 Activation typically happens within a few seconds but added latency can result in a connection timeout.
-To address this issue, your can adjust your Exzo Network connection string by adding a `connect_timeout` parameter.
+To address this issue, your can adjust your Nexis Network connection string by adding a `connect_timeout` parameter.
 This parameter defines the maximum number of seconds to wait for a new connection to be opened.
 The default value is 5 seconds.
 A higher setting may provide the time required to avoid connection timeouts.
 For example:

 <CodeBlock shouldWrap>